Intelligent-CAT-Lab/Planning-Analysis/STATUS.md

   tests, and all plotting scripts).

-- **Exercisable.** A single command (scripts/start_plan_study.sh) builds a self-contained Docker image and runs the full pipeline end-to-end on the bundled data in minutes, requiring no GPU, API keys, or network access.
-This script serves as both the smoke test and the full reproduction, so reviewers can exercise the entire artifact with one command.
+- **Exercisable.** A single command (`./start_plan_study.sh`) builds a self-contained Docker image and regenerates the paper figures from the bundled data in minutes, requiring no GPU or API keys.
+After the image and its dependencies are available, the analysis runs without network access.
+This script serves as both the smoke test and the figure reproduction, so reviewers can exercise the artifact with one command.

 - **Verification and validation.** All pre-computed results reported in the paper (compliance heatmaps, UpSet plots, Sankey diagrams,